What Is SRAF?

 What Can I Expect?

 Upon arrival at the Corn Exchange and after payment of admission, you will be given a choice of souvenir glass.
-All glasses are lined with third, half and full pint measures as appropriate.
+Glasses are lined with third, half and full pint measures as appropriate.
 You will also receive a copy of this year’s festival programme which will include the beer list.
 Bring along a pen so that you can tick off the beers you’ve tried and make notes if you want.

 Each time you visit the bar, you must take your glass with you and present it to the bar staff.
 Please state clearly the size of measure you require.
 Look after your glass!
 If you break it you’ll need to purchase a replacement and it also seves as your free re-entry token if you wish to return to the festival for a subsequent session.